Baraklava/Manic_Miners/README.md

 **If you have played the original Rock Raiders game and just want to jump right in without reading the project backstory and explanations, here are some quick notes:**

-- The game is programmed by one person.
-Please respect that implementations (however easy they are to implement) might take time.
+- The game is programmed by one person, Baraklava.
+Please respect that implementations, however easy they are to implement, might take time.

 - There are two types of builds: "Major update builds", where all bugs should be fixed, and "Experimental builds" which will probably have bugs as they are largely untested.
 This page is for *Experimental builds*.
 For the major update builds, see these links: https://trello.com/c/I6FQo76V/61-download-links .
 To report bugs in this build, [join my Discord](https://discord.gg/85k8JHz)!